Highbury Roundhouse

 “SWA tackled a demanding brief on a constrained site and have produced an outstanding design for a sustainable, multi-use community centre”

-Tony Miller for the Highbury Roundhouse Trustees
+Tony Miller, for the Highbury Roundhouse Trustees

 Dynamic spaces for a diverse programme

-We engaged users and staff to collaboratively create spaces where community outreach, social interaction and neighbourliness can take root.
 Locals were instrumental in creatively defining the vision, activities and spaces on offer.
 Users, teachers, staff, and practitioners had valuable input into the defining characteristics and key features of the range of spaces provided.

 Construction Process